RadioAxion results on the search for axion dark matter under Gran Sasso: Introduction

 The search for time variations in radioisotope decay rates has a long history, dating back to the birth of radioactivity science.
 Already in her Ph.D.\ thesis, Marie Curie reported on an experiment comparing the radioactivity of uranium at midday and midnight, finding no statistically significant difference~\cite{MadameCurie}.
 In modern times, this subject has re-emerged: several studies have reported per-mille modulations in the decay constants of various nuclei, typically with annual periods but occasionally also monthly or daily ones (see \cite{McDuffie:2020uuv} and references therein).
 Conversely, other dedicated investigations found no evidence for such effects~\cite{Pomme1,Pomme2,Pomme3}.
 In particular, underground $\gamma$-spectroscopy measurements at the Gran Sasso Laboratory excluded modulations in several isotopes with amplitudes above a few parts in $10^{5}$ over periods ranging from a few hours to one year~\cite{Bellotti:2012if,Bellotti:2015toa,Bellotti:2013bka,Bellotti:2018jzd}.
 A central difficulty is that any genuine signal must be disentangled from environmental systematics, especially those associated with the cosmic-ray flux and its seasonal variation at the few-percent level.
 This makes underground operation crucial: the rock overburden suppresses muon- and neutron-induced backgrounds by several orders of magnitude, strongly reducing both cosmogenic rates and their seasonal modulations.

 A well-motivated particle-physics origin for a genuine periodic modulation is axion dark matter.
 The QCD axion provides a compelling pathway beyond the Standard Model, simultaneously solving the strong CP problem~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj} and offering a well-motivated dark-matter candidate~\cite{Dine:1982ah,Abbott:1982af,Preskill:1982cy}.
-The oscillating axion field constitutes a coherent background at the axion Compton frequency and can induce small, periodic shifts of low-energy hadronic and nuclear quantities.
+This possibility remains theoretically well motivated and phenomenologically viable, although the axion parameter space depends on the cosmological history and is increasingly constrained by astrophysical, cosmological, and laboratory searches.
+In the standard misalignment mechanism, the axion field is initially displaced from the minimum of its potential.
+When the Hubble expansion rate drops below the axion mass, the field begins to oscillate coherently around the minimum; for non-relativistic axion dark matter this corresponds to a classical background field, $a(t)\simeq a_0\cos(m_a t)$, up to corrections due to the small axion velocity dispersion.
+The oscillation frequency is therefore set by the axion Compton frequency, $\omega_a\simeq m_a$, or $\nu_a^{\rm}=m_a/(2\pi)$ in natural units.
+The oscillating axion field can therefore induce small, periodic shifts of low-energy hadronic and nuclear quantities.
 In particular, the model-independent axion coupling to gluons promotes the QCD topological angle to a time-dependent quantity, $\theta\to\theta(t)$, implying oscillatory hadronic observables such as the neutron electric dipole moment~\cite{Graham:2013gfa,Budker:2013hfa,Stadnik:2013raa}, with complementary detection strategies discussed e.g.~in \cite{Irastorza:2018dyq,DiLuzio:2020wdo,Sikivie:2020zpn}.
 The same mechanism can also lead to a time modulation of nuclear decay rates, through the $\theta$ dependence of nuclear properties, relevant for $\beta$ and $\alpha$ decays.